 Some students (typically at the junior level, looking for their first or second work term) struggle to find employment due to a number of factors, including:

 - Which jobs you choose to apply to

 - Economy trends

-- arrange your own employment that will count for co-op credit.
+Arrange your own job (standard or flex) that will count for co-op credit

 - Note: You can continue searching into the beginning of your scheduled work term!
 Learn more about the last day to start work to receive credit for your work term on our important dates calendar.